 This section, focusing on deep learning-based SAR target detection tasks, summarizes existing methods classified into anchor-based and anchor-free categories on their detection frameworks.
 The methods are categorized based on their attributes and core innovations, concluding with the key concerns discussion.

-\textbf{\textit{1) Anchor-based SAR target detection:}} In SAR target detection, anchor-based methods provide prior references for target localization and classification by predefining a set of candidate bounding boxes with varying scales, aspect ratios, and angles on the image.
-Based on differences in their detection pipelines, they can be categorized into two-stage and one-stage methods, as shown in Fig. \ref{detection comparision high level} (b) and (c), each with distinct focuses on detection accuracy and inference speed.
+\textbf{\textit{1) Anchor-based SAR Target Detection:}} In SAR target detection, anchor-based methods facilitate localization and classification by presetting multiscale, aspect-ratio, and angle-varying bounding boxes.
+Based on their detection pipelines, they fall into two categories: two-stage and one-stage methods (Fig. \ref{detection comparision high level} (b) and (c)), which trade off detection accuracy against inference speed.